 Weed control is not easy.
 In the lawn, an herbicide may kill the grass along with the weed.
 Be sure to check the label to see if the herbicide is compatible with the lawn grass.
 In flower beds, grass may overtake desired plants, and you might want to use a product that kills grass.
 Organic gardeners commonly use 20% vinegar for annual weeds.
 Also, propane weed torches can super-heat plants and will kill annual weeds.
 Perennials, however, come back from the roots.
 And then there are sedges, the bane of many a gardener.
 Nutsedge is extremely resistant to almost every type of weed control.
 For those pesky weeds, the choice is to use the proper herbicide for the particular plant, or get a comfortable stool, a good attitude, and restore your soul by weeding after a rain.

 Because annual weeds are easier to kill, knowing whether the weed is an annual or a perennial is helpful.
-For a list of common perennial and annual broadleaf weeds, visit this site: Aggieturf
+For a list of common perennial and annual broadleaf weeds, visit the Aggie Turf site.

 If you prefer pictures rather than drawings, type the scientific name followed by the word “image” into your search engine.
-Or go here and type in the scientific name: USDA Plants
+Or search for the scientific name at the USDA Plants page.

 This University of Illinois site helps identify weeds based on the plant’s characteristics.

-For general information about weed control, go here.
+For general information about weed control, check the Aggie Turf site.